slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».' -- exelius*

 > *'Start a meeting with an overachieving question: «how can we raise sales by 12%?»'*

+Instead of generalizing and saying «management is useless», it's more correct to say «bad management is counterproductive».
+The only reason there’s so many awful managers is that people like you refuse to do the job.

 How to give feedback?